k0sproject/k0s/docs/raspberry-pi5.md

 [ssh-copy-id]: https://www.cyberciti.biz/faq/use-ssh-copy-id-with-an-openssh-server-listing-on-a-different-port/

-### Enable Memory Cgroups
+### Enable the memory cgroup controller

-By default, Raspberry Pi OS does not enable memory cgroups.
-Since k0s requires them to pass its pre-flight checks, enable them:
+Raspberry Pi OS does not enable the memory cgroup controller by default.
+However, it is required to run containerized workloads, so enable it:

 1. Edit /boot/cmdline.txt: